What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 Blue Fawn Pitbull Exercise needs

-These pooches are also good at hiking but as you do this you should always make sure that you leash your Blue Fan Pit.
+These pups are also good at hiking but as you do this, always ensure you leash your Blue Fawn Pit.
+A safe and well-fenced yard is also ideal for this dog to play and explore.

-Number of walks2(20 minutes each)
+Number of walks 2(20 minutes each)

-Exercise needs60+ minutes
+Exercise needs 60+ minutes

 Feeding and dietary requirements